-&lt;sup>1 Also, the sentence stating "[t]he Councils expect the Financial Services Agency to take appropriate steps so that the Code will be reviewed periodically, about once every three years" has been removed from the preamble part of the Code.
+1 Also, the sentence stating "[t]he Councils expect the Financial Services Agency to take appropriate steps so that the Code will be reviewed periodically, about once every three years" has been removed from the preamble part of the Code.

-- 4. The Code is not a law or a legally binding regulation.
-The Code adopts a "comply or explain" (comply with the principles or explain why they are not complied with) approach.
-If an institutional investor finds that some of the principles of the Code are not suitable for it, the investor can choose not to comply with them by explaining a sufficient reason.
-Going forward, when signatories accept and implement the revised Code, it will be important for the "comply or explain" approach to be reaffirmed not only by institutional investors, who are signatories to the Code, but also by their clients and beneficiaries.
-In addition, through continuous dialogue between the Code signatories and investee companies, the "comply or explain" approach will permeate and be fulfilled by a wider range of stakeholders, including investee companies. - 5.
-The Action Program 2024 points out "[t]he review should also take into account the viewpoint that it is important to recognise that dialogues and the exercise of voting rights are interrelated and consideration should be given to how dialogue prior to the exercise of voting rights should be conducted and it is also important to be aware of and assess the outcome of engagement."
+5. The Action Program 2024 points out "[t]he review should also take into account the viewpoint that it is important to recognise that dialogues and the exercise of voting rights are interrelated and consideration should be given to how dialogue prior to the exercise of voting rights should be conducted and it is also important to be aware of and assess the outcome of engagement."
 To achieve sustainable corporate growth and increase corporate value over the mid- to long-term, what matters is dialogue between investors and companies based on a relationship of cautious trust.
-The Code, which promotes the effective implementation of stewardship activities, remains relevant to the entire corporate governance reform.
-Dialogues are expected to become even more effective by referring to the revised Code.
+The Code, which promotes the effective implementation of stewardship activities, remains relevant to the entire corporate governance reform.2 Dialogues are expected to become even more effective by referring to the revised Code.

 III.
-Issues for consultation
+Results of the consultation